 The most important thing about your renewal location in Vietnam is the weather.

 Vietnam has seven different climatic regions.
-I'm based in Hoi An which we call the South Central Coast.
-The closest international airport is Danang which is 30 minutes away by car.
-Danang has incredible beaches and a lively cosmopolitan feel.
-Whereas Hoi An is a little sleepier, home to the UNESCO-listed Old Town.
+I'm based in Hoi An, which we call the South Central Coast.
+The closest international airport is Danang, which is 30 minutes away by car.
+Danang has incredible beaches and a lively, cosmopolitan feel.
+Hoi An is a little sleepier, home to the UNESCO-listed Old Town.
 The beaches here are also delicious.

-In Hoi An and Danang, the weather is sublime from March through September.
-You can expect temperatures around 30+ degrees celsius (86 F).
-From October to February, it's winter and monsoon season.
-So it's rainy and grey most of the time.
+The weather in Hoi An and Danang is sublime from March through September.
+Expect temperatures around 30+ degrees Celsius (86 F).
+From October to February, it's winter and monsoon season, so it's rainy and grey most of the time.

-Nha Trang has great weather from January to August with rain from September to December.
-My friends who live there brag about their "305 days of sunshine".
+Nha Trang has great weather from January to August, with rain from September to December.
+My friends there brag about their "305 days of sunshine".

 To the north, the best time for Hanoi is March to November - it's hot.
 Winter is usually cold and miserable.